Racino: History in the United States

 Other states followed suit.
 Delaware authorized racinos in 1994, and Louisiana and New Mexico in 1997.
 A number of larger states also enacted enabling legislation, including New York in 2001, Florida and Pennsylvania in 2004, and Ohio in 2011.
 Most recently, Illinois and Nebraska authorized race tracks to seek casino licenses, in 2019 and 2021 respectively.
-Some states, notably Massachusetts and Maryland, have declined to specifically designate race tracks as casino locations, but nonetheless have awarded casino licenses to race tracks through open competitive bidding processes.
+Some states, notably Massachusetts and Maryland, have declined to specifically designate race tracks as casino locations but nonetheless have awarded casino licenses to race tracks through open competitive bidding processes.

-Some other states have declined to authorize casino gambling within their states, but have authorized race tracks to offer historical horse racing machines, which are similar in appearance to slot machines but which award prizes based on the results of old horse races.
+Some other states have declined to authorize casino gambling within their states but have authorized race tracks to offer historical horse racing machines, which are similar in appearance to slot machines but which award prizes based on the results of old horse races.
 This style of gambling was first introduced at Oaklawn Park in Arkansas in 2000.
 Arkansas race tracks were subsequently authorized to offer casino gambling, however, several state, including Kentucky and Virginia, still offer this style of gambling at race tracks.

 In some states, certain racinos have been permitted to discontinue live racing and still been permitted to continue their casino operations.
-Many of these are former greyhound tracks that have closed as result of public sentiment turning against the sport on animal welfare grounds.
+Many of these are former greyhound tracks that have closed as a result of public sentiment turning against the sport on animal welfare grounds.
 Only two greyhound tracks continue to operate in the United States, both of which are racinos in West Virginia.

 Today there are approximately 50 racinos operating in 17 U.S. states, not including any tracks offering historical horse racing machines.
 In 2023, the number one commercial casino in the United States outside of Nevada was a racino, Resorts World New York City located at Aqueduct Racetrack, with approximately $950 million in casino gaming revenue.
 Four other racinos were also in the top 20, as were two former greyhound racing facilities.